As you know, we offer several different price options, but here, we’re just going to talk about our Monthly Price Plan.

 How do you do that?
 Login > Notifications panel > Monthly Subscription Status/Options > Cancel Subscription (do not be alarmed, the “cancel” acts as a “pause”).
 Click HERE for visual instructions.

-When you’re ready to re-activate your account, just login with your email and password, and click back on the Monthly Plan.
+When you’re ready to re-activate your account, just login with your existing email and password, and click back on the Monthly Plan.
 You’ll regain instant access to your account.

 4. How do I sign up for a Monthly Plan?